anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  PDF document content
+    *  -  PDF Document Content
        -  Raw content of PDF document.

-       -  You are may getting the content from the source PDF file via "Get file content" action from "SharePoint" connector.
+       -  You may get the content of the source PDF file by "Get file content" action from "SharePoint" connector or from some other connector.

     *  -  Enable printing
        -  Protect the PDF file from being printed out.